Informfully/Documentation/docs/source/index.rst

 Please visit the official `Informfully website <https://www.informfully.ch>`_ for more information.

 This is combined and official Informfully Documentation for all `code repositories <https://github.com/orgs/Informfully/repositories>`_.
-For a tutorial on how to use Informfully, start with the :doc:`setup` section and the :ref:`installation` instructions for the project.
+For a tutorial on how to use Informfully, start with the :doc:`quick` section and the :ref:`installation` instructions for the project.

 Overview
 --------

+This documentation provides you with all the information on successfully configure and deploy Informfully.
+It is structured as follows:

-**Getting Started** serves as the introduction to download and install the platform on your local machine.
+* **Getting Started** serves as the introduction to download and install the platform on your local machine.
-**General Information** outlines the various components and how/where you need to adjust things to make Informfully fit your needs.
+* **General Information** outlines the various components and how/where you need to adjust things to make Informfully fit your needs.
-**Mobile App** and **Administration Website** provide a in-depth overview of the front end.
+* **Mobile App** and **Administration Website** provide a in-depth overview of the front end.
-**Database and Back End** provide the same insights for the back end components.
+* **Database and Back End** provide the same insights for the back end components.
-Finally **Deployment** looks at how to move the back end to a server and how to publish the apps on the storefronts.
+* Finally **Deployment** looks at how to move the back end to a server and how to publish the apps on the storefronts.

 .. note::